CBE544/CBE544-2019.github.io/ProjectAssignments.md

 ## Project Assignment

-Half of the class will be working on carbide MXenes and the other half will be working on nitride MXenes.
-Please confirm your assignments below:
+All groups will be assigned a different metal dopant to study in LiCoO<sub>2</sub>.
+Please follow the procedures on the Project Procedures confirm your assignments below:

 <table>
 <tr>